cca/moodle_cli/readme.md

 Change all users enrolled in courses in a particular category to a particular role.
 The `MOODLE_CATEGORY` and `MOODLE_ROLE` environment variables are used for these two values and they default to 877 (Templates > Program Templates) and `exportonlyteacher` because the primary application of this script is to turn editorial access to template courses on and off according to our deadlines.

-### cca_set_cas_logins.php

-Sets all logins to type `cas` except for the "guest" and "etadmin" users.
-Needed because Moodle's "external database enrollment" plugin sets all to "db" with no config option, so we run this in the enrollment script after syncing with the enrollment database.

 ### create_course_cats.php

 This creates all the needed course categories for a term (e.g. the parent semester category and then all the children departmental categories as well as the "Metacourses" category), with a prompt asking you to specify the term on the command line.
 We run this once per term a few months before it begins; it is a prerequisite to the term being added to the `MOODLE_ENROLLER_TERMS` setting on the CCA Integrations project which populates our external enrollments database.

 ### enrollment_cron.sh

-Cron calls this script which uses a few `moosh` commands, the auth/db/cli/sync_users.php script, and the enrol/database/cli/sync.php script to sync our enrollments with the external enrollments database.
+Cron calls this script which uses a few `moosh` commands and the enrol/database/cli/sync.php script to sync our enrollments with the external enrollments database.

 ### foundations_cron.sh